 IR35 is the name commonly given to tax legislation that was introduced in 2000.
 The purpose of the legislation is to distinguish between the genuinely self-employed, working through an intermediary (typically their own limited company, or “personal service company”, “PSC”), and those who work through a PSC, but whose working practices and contract suggest they operate more like an employee (or “disguised employee”, to use the language of HMRC).
 The genuinely self-employed will usually receive gross payment for their services, via their PSC, allowing them to pay some of their income in dividends.
 This usually creates a tax benefit.
 Operating through a PSC will also, usually, reduce the amount of National Insurance payable.
 “Disguised employees” should pay broadly the same Income Tax and National Insurance as an equivalent employee would.

-To determine whether a worker is genuinely self-employed or a “disguised employee”, employment tests should be applied.
-However, these employment law tests have not been codified in case law and therefore decades of employment case law need to be understood and applied.
+When determining whether a worker is genuinely self-employed or a “disguised employee”, employment status tests should be applied.
+However, these employment status tests have not been codified and there is no set checklist that can be considered in order to determine whether or not someone is a true independent contractor.
+Employment status tests which have been established in decades of case law must be understood and applied.
 The relevant tests include:

 - Can you provide a substitute?

 - Are you subject to the client’s control?

 - Is there a mutuality of obligations between you and your client?